Azure-Samples/cognitive-services-studybot-csharp/StudyBot/README.md

 1. Once your Qna-Luis-Bot sample is ready, you'll need its bot name and secret key for this sample (detailed below).

-1. Open this Study Bot solution file in Visual Studio 2017+.
+1. After cloning the main repo, open this Study Bot solution file in Visual Studio 2017+.

 1. In `MainPage.xaml.cs`, add your Qna-Luis-Bot's bot's name (verbatum) to `botHandle`.